ying-tang/help-documentation/_userguides/Cloud_Images_Provided_by_IBM.md

 	ssh -i <path_of_Your_SSH_private_key_file> <userid>@<ip_of_instance>
 	```

-* View the VNC console of the instance by clicking on the instance name in the IBM Blue Box Cloud OpenStack dashboard, and then click on the **Console** tab.
+* View the VNC console of the instance by clicking on the instance name in the IBM Bluemix Private Cloud OpenStack dashboard, and then click on the **Console** tab.
 The VNC console connects you with HTTPS.

   ![View the VNC console of your instance]({{site.baseurl}}/img/view_VNC_console.png)